Micronautica/Recognition/README.md

 # Recognition: A Formal Mathematics of Consciousness

-**An open-source project proposing a formal mathematics for consciousness.
-This framework, "Recognition Math," offers a unified solution to the AI alignment problem, the hard problem of consciousness, and the quantum observer effect.**
+An open-source project proposing a formal mathematics for consciousness, derived from the framework presented in Technosophy Vol. 1 & 2.
+This work offers a potential unified solution to the AI alignment problem, the hard problem of consciousness, and the quantum observer effect.

----
-Technosophy Vol. 1 & 2
-A Mathematical Framework for AI Alignment Based on Moral Recognition, Not Behavioral Control.
 ---
 The Problem: The Mirror Fallacy